Enjoy a restaurant-quality entree salad at home with this Baby Greens Salad with Turkey, Cranberries, and Blue Cheese. Super easy, simple, and delish!

 How you match a dressing to a salad will depend on your preferences, but some basic suggestions include:

-- iceberg and romaine – any dressing, including creamy ranch or bleu cheese dressings
+- iceberg and romaine – any dressing, including creamy ranch, Creamy Garlic Dressing with Cilantro or blue cheese dressing

 - spinach, baby greens, and Bibb – light vinaigrettes